vemonet/rdflib-endpoint/example/README.md

 # Example SPARQL endpoint for ML classifier ✨️🐍

 A SPARQL endpoint to serve machine learning models, or any other logic implemented in Python.
-Serve drug/disease predictions using the OpenPredict package.
+Serve drug/disease predictions using the OpenPredict classifier.

 Built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/), CORS enabled.